ViditAgrawal21/MiniMinds/ACCOUNT_DELETION.md

-# ThoughtPro — Account Deletion and Data Deletion Policy
+# MiniMinds — Account Deletion and Data Deletion Policy

-Last updated: 2025-09-01
+Last updated: 2025-10-16

-This page explains how users can request deletion of their ThoughtPro account and associated data.
+This page explains how users can request deletion of their MiniMinds account and associated data.
 It follows Google Play policy requirements and is intended to be used as the Delete account URL in the Play Console.

 Developer: Synept Labs
 Support email: syneptlabs@gmail.com